ajwadjaved/ajwadjaved.github.io/projects.md

 Checked correlaion of financial news with stock prices.

 ## Financial Statements Table Extractor
-Worked under [1]() and [2]() to detect tables.
+Currently working with Dr. Faisal Shafait and Shah Rukh Qasim to detect tables.
 I had no previous experience working with OCR or computer vision related problems before this.